St. Rita's College of Balingasag: Elementary Department re-opened

-Service to the Poor and Non-Formal Education
+Service to the poor and non-formal education

-Generosity in the service of others, especially the poor and concern for the welfare of others are values that are clearly stated in the Mission Statement.
+Generosity in the service of others, especially the poor and concern for the welfare of others are values stated in the Mission Statement.
 To help the academic community go nearer its goals of helping the poor, SRCB adopted two (2) communities as early as 1996-1997, namely Sitio Macario Ladera and Sitio Cala-Cala.
 However, with the opening of the Mother Ignacia Skills Training Program (MISTP), a non-formal education program for the out-of-school youth (OSY) of the community, the administration decided to adopt only one community, Sitio Macario Ladera, since the latter could already stand on its own.
 This community was given to the high school department for their area of concern.
 The college department adopted a Sitio Barangay 6 instead.

 The Mother Ignacia Skills Training Program (MISTP) now called RVM- Technical Training Program offers ten-month courses to help the OSY learn skills in Automotive, Electronics, Practical Electricity, Tailoring and Welding for their livelihood.
 Its operation started in June 1999 and is financially supported by the Mother Ignacia Development Foundation, Inc. (MIDFI).

 Aside from these reach-out activities, the Community Extension Service of SRCB extended its expertise through different programs such as SRCB Trisikad Livelihood Project, MISTP Trainers' Financial Loan Program, Micro-Entrepreneurs' Loan Program and Women's Income Generating Program.

 The Congregation approved the construction of a new high school building, an Audi-Gym, Sister's Convent and renovation of the grade school building.
 Blessing of the cornerstone was held on November 12, 2001.
 The Most Rev. Jesus B. Taquib, DD, blessed these three edifices on November 15, 2002.
 Construction of covered walk, new school gate, guard house and modern Science Laboratory are among the improvements done in the year 2007 and 2008.

 SRCB offers new courses from 2010 until now.
 Among these are, Bachelor of Science in Criminology, Bachelor of Information Technology and Bachelor of Science in Hotel and Restaurant Management.
 This only shows that SRCB dreams for a better future of its students.